 Contact with Agency staff during the waiting phase is limited for adoptive couples.
 Due to the agency’s ministry of supporting pregnant women our time is very limited.
 A couple waiting to be matched will be sent quarterly reports from agency staff.
 Otherwise, the agency will contact the couple upon being selected by a birth mother to schedule a match meeting.
 The Adoptive Couple Liaison is available for emotional support of waiting couples.
-However, it is vital that every couple have a strong support system to endure the waiting process.
+However, it is vital that every couple has a strong support system to endure the waiting process.

 Expectations of Future Contact

-It is the belief of Inheritance Adoptions that open communication with the birth mother/father (if pro adoption) is best for the child.
+It is the belief of Inheritance Adoptions that open communication with the birth mother/father (if pro-adoption) is best for the child.
 IA expects that all adoptive families be willing to maintain future contact with birth family throughout the child’s life.
 All decisions are based on what is best for the child.
 Open adoption will be addressed during the adoptive couple training.

 Cost of Adoption